thheller/zview/README.md

       </body>
     </html>

-Should look familiar to anyone having used erlydtl, Django Template or Liquid before.
+Should look familiar to anyone having used erlydtl, Django Templates or Liquid before.

 Documentation
 -----